anonymouscoder25/bloxify/README.md

 # How to use

-Origin rig is the rig you want to change
+Origin rig is the rig you want to change.
-Target rig is the rig you want to inherit bones/attachments from
+Target rig is the rig you want to inherit bones/attachments from.

 Select origin, then target, and press confirm.
 You may need to make manual adjustments to make it work correctly.